Harewude History, Family Crest & Coats of Arms

 Important Dates for the Harewude family

 This web page shows only a small excerpt of our Harewude research.
-Another 207 words (15 lines of text) covering the years 1071 and 1600 are included under the topic Early Harewude History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1071, 1600, 1648, 1634, 1647, 1648, 1647 and 1648 are included under the topic Early Harewude History in all our PDF Extended History products and printed products wherever possible.

 Harewude Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Harewude have been found, including Harwood, Harewood, Horwood, Whorwood, Herwood, Hereward, Harward and many more.

 Early Notables of the Harewude family (pre 1700)

 Another 92 words (7 lines of text) are included under the topic Early Harewude Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harewude family to Ireland

 Some of the Harewude family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harewude family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Harewude, or a variant listed above: Robert and Thomas Harwood who settled in Virginia in 1635; followed later by George Harwood in 1643.